 Not a Sound, Not a Peep received a beautiful 5 star review from Kathleen Dove.
 Thanks so much Kathleen.

+just the right length for young attention spans.
+Simply adorable."
 My 5 y/o daughter really liked it., by Dasha's Mom - My daughter has been an avid reader since she was 4, so I'm always looking for new books that interest her.
 I bought this for her Kindle Fire.
 She read it the same night and told me about it.
 She said, "It's about a little girl who had nightmares.
 She got a fairy nightlight, a bear that doesn't make her scared, and a book that would make her got to sleep.
 It's a good book because it made all the family go to sleep.
 I need gifts like that to help me not be scared and go to sleep.
 I really like this book."
-She said it was good, so I recommend it to other young girls.
+She said it was good, so I recommend it to other young girls. by HarriRomney - A short story written in narrative verse.
+The author has found a lovely way of explaining to children not to be frightened of the dark.
+Being a mother myself this is an experience shared and related to, which was enjoyed and easily understood by my children.

 Wonderful Bed Time Story!, Leila W. "Lady Leila" A wonderful rhyming story with darling ink drawings throughout.
 Young children are attracted to these types of drawings and focus on them quite a bit longer since they perceive them differently.
 The rhyming flow will help develop those early language patterns.
 They'll want to hear it over and over!
 Not to be passed by.
-I love the little fairy~!
+I love the little fairy~! by Karen Doering "Parent's Little Black Book" A very short sweet story with illustrations that helps a young girl deal with bad dreams.

-Bringing light into the darkness, by A. E. Drury "Ed Drury" Nice short little bedtime story with illustrations and simple rhyming cadence very young children should love.
+Nice short little bedtime story with illustrations and simple rhyming cadence very young children should love.
 This is a nice tool for that special time of childhood when every child just knows it is not safe to be in the dark, at least not safe enough to go to sleep!
 Cleverly done and richly illustrated, back this book up with a few props like a teddy bear and perhaps a toy angel or figurine and you are well on the way to putting your child's fears around bedtime in the past.
 I'd say this book is for preschool ages 2 to five or six.
 Excellent.

 I am really really excited.
 Though I have two books already in print, the concept my picture books will have a physical in hand presence, thrills me no end.
 The books will make their debut on Thursday, January 17th.